nikhil27gargeya/nikhil27gargeya.github.io/c++.md

 cout means character output
 << is the insertion operator, it can be used repeatedly to concatenate strings

-std::endl outputs a newline which basically ends the current line std::cout is buffered
+std::endl outputs a newline which basically ends the current line, it is inefficient as it flushes the buffer std::cout is buffered (a buffer is a region of memory set aside to collect requests), and periodically the buffer is flushed '\n' is more efficient because it doesn't flush the buffer